 What are they?

-Just like all other living organisms, fungus also need to reproduce.
-Plants create seeds that are commonly sealed in to the flowers or the fruit of the plant.
+Just like all other living organisms, fungus needs to reproduce.
+Most plants create seeds that are sealed into the flowers or the fruit of the plant.
 Rather than seeds, fungus creates spores that are carried through the air or by animals to new areas.
 These spores are formed and stored in the gills of the mushrooms.

 Why are they there?